 The situation

-Employee voice means individuals are able to safely put forward their viewpoints on their work, irrespective of where, when and how they do their work.
+Employee voice means individuals can safely put forward their viewpoints on their work, irrespective of where, when and how they do their work.
 When employee voice channels work effectively, employees can feel valued, trusted and influential.
 In turn, this can increase their job satisfaction and performance.

-Collective representation such as trade unions and non-union employee representatives can complement individual voice channels.
-The most effective approach is for an organisation to develop a holistic approach by setting up multiple and complementary mechanisms for employee voice that encourage effective two-way dialogue between the business and its workforce.
+Collective representation through trade unions and non-union employee representation can complement individual voice channels.
+Organisations should provide employees with access to multiple channels to share their voice, encouraging a two-way dialogue between the business and its workforce.

 CIPD viewpoint